 On November 10, 2015, we entered into the Joint Venture with Lewis for the residential development of our East Area I real estate development project.
 To consummate the transaction, we formed Limoneira Lewis Community Builders, LLC as the development entity, contributed our East Area I property to the Joint Venture and sold a 50% interest in the Joint Venture to Lewis for \$20.0 million, comprised of a \$2.0 million deposit received in September 2015 and \$18.0 million received on November 10, 2015.
 We expect to receive \$100.0 million from the Joint Venture over the estimated 7 to 10-year life of the project.
 The Joint Venture partners will share in capital contributions to fund project costs until loan proceeds and or revenues are sufficient to fund the project.
-These funding requirements are currently estimated to total \$10.0 to \$15.0 million for each Joint Venture partner in the first two to three years of the project and we funded \$7.5 million in fiscal year 2017, \$2.3 million in fiscal year 2016 and an additional \$3.5 million in the first quarter of fiscal year 2018.
-We also entered to a lease agreement with the Joint Venture to lease back a portion of the contributed property, which allows us to continue farming the property during the phased build-out of the project.
-We are planning approximately 632 units in Phase 1 of the project.
-Grading began in November 2017, and we anticipate Phase 1 site improvements during the winter of this year.
-The lot sale process with home builders is expected to begin in the spring of 2018 and initial closings of lots sales are anticipated to begin in the first quarter of fiscal year 2018.
+These funding requirements are currently estimated to total \$15.0 to \$20.0 million for each Joint Venture partner in the first three to four years of the project and we funded \$3.5 million in fiscal year 2018, \$7.5 million in fiscal year 2017 and an additional \$4.0 million in first quarter of fiscal year 2019.
+We also entered to a lease agreement with the Joint Venture to lease back a portion of the contributed property, which allowed us to continue farming the project.
+Grading began in November 2017 and Phase 1 site improvements have begun.
+The Joint Venture has received lot deposits from national homebuilders and initial closings of lot sales are anticipated to begin in the first quarter of calendar year 2019.